kvasdopil/play3d/README.md

 Defaults:

 - Perspective: initial position `(1, 1, 1)`, `fov=50`
-- Isometric: orthographic projection (~35.264° tilt, 45° yaw), four corner views
+- Isometric: orthographic projection (~35.264° tilt) with eight evenly spaced views on a constant-elevation ring (every 45°); drag snaps to nearest sector; pan disabled in Iso; camera does not change while transforming objects
 - Toggle: Center-top buttons `Persp` and `Iso` (with small arrows in Iso)

 Persistence keys in `localStorage`: